Contact Us

 US Tax

-Navigating Passive Foreign Investment Companies: A Clear Guide to PFIC and Form 8621 Tax Filing
+Understanding PFICs: A Clear Guide to Passive Foreign Investment Companies and Form 8621 Filing

 US Tax9 min readApr 2026

-Navigating Passive Foreign Investment Companies: A Clear Guide to PFIC and Form 8621 Tax Filing
+Understanding PFICs: A Clear Guide to Passive Foreign Investment Companies and Form 8621 Filing

-Two elections exist to avoid the punishing default regime.
-The Qualified Electing Fund election requires the foreign entity to provide annual PFIC Annual Information Statements disclosing its ordinary earnings and net capital gains, which the US shareholder then includes in income currently regardless of whether distributions are made.
-The Mark-to-Market election applies only to PFIC shares that are traded on a qualified exchange, and requires the investor to recognise unrealised gains each year as ordinary income, with losses allowed only to the extent of prior MTM gains.
-The QEF election is generally more favourable for growth-oriented investments, while MTM is the only practical option where the PFIC does not provide the required information statements.
-Both elections must be made on a timely-filed Form 8621.
+Two elections exist to step out of the punishing default regime.
+The Qualified Electing Fund (QEF) election requires the foreign entity to issue annual PFIC Annual Information Statements disclosing its ordinary earnings and net capital gains.
+The US shareholder then includes their pro-rata share of those amounts in income each year, regardless of whether any distribution is made.
+This current inclusion approach allows future gains to be taxed at capital gain rates rather than ordinary rates, making QEF generally the more favourable election for growth-oriented investments — provided the PFIC is willing to supply the required statements.
+The Mark-to-Market (MTM) election applies only to PFIC shares traded on a qualified exchange.
+Under MTM, the investor recognises unrealised gains each year as ordinary income, and losses are allowed only to the extent of previously recognised MTM gains.
+MTM is often the only practical option where the PFIC does not or will not provide the annual information statements required for QEF.

 Want insights like these delivered to your inbox?